 The original effective date for this guidance was for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2020.
 The FASB deferred the effective date of this guidance to fiscal years beginning after December 15, 2024, and interim periods within fiscal years beginning after December 15, 2025.
-We are currently evaluating this guidance.
+Accordingly, our required adoption date for this guidance is January 1, 2025.
+We are currently gathering data and reviewing our valuation modeling and assessing our internal controls in order to implement this guidance.
+Further, we are also reviewing our financial reporting and related disclosures that will be presented at adoption.